Mike Moore (American politician): Tobacco industry lawsuit

-Mississippi burning case
+Civil rights and Mississippi burning case

-In 1989, two special assistant attorneys general in Moore's office recommended that the state of Mississippi reopen a criminal investigation into the 1964 Mississippi Burning murders of civil rights workers in Philadelphia, Mississippi, citing the existence of "vital evidence" which made prosecution possible.
+In February 1989, Moore settled a lawsuit against the state over the drawing of judicial districts in a manner which allegedly diluted the political strength of black voters.
+Citing their high cost to the state and the high probability of losing, he announced that his office would no longer defend the state against civil rights lawsuits in court.
+That year, two special assistant attorneys general in Moore's office recommended that the state of Mississippi reopen a criminal investigation into the 1964 Mississippi Burning murders of civil rights workers in Philadelphia, Mississippi, citing the existence of "vital evidence" which made prosecution possible.
 Moore declined to retry the case, and again rebuffed an appeal to retry it from one of the victim's brothers in 1997.
 In 1998, The Clarion-Ledger published the transcript of a 1980s interview with Samuel Bowers, an erstwhile leader of the Ku Klux Klan who was convicted for his involvement in the murder of civil rights activist Vernon Dahmer.
 In the interview Bowers stated that he was glad Edgar Ray Killen—a suspect of the Mississippi Burning case—avoided prosecution.
 Encouraged by the incriminating content of the interview and of the state's recent success in re-prosecuting other old civil rights murder cases, on February 25, 1999, Moore reopened the state's investigation into the Mississippi Burning murders.
 Later that year, the U.S. Federal Bureau of Investigation turned over thousands of documents related to their original inquiry of the case to the attorney general's office.

 Moore and his investigators secured the cooperation of Cecil Price, a former deputy sheriff in Neshoba County who was privy to the details of the murders.
 In 2000, the attorney general told journalist Jerry Mitchell of his disappointment that the state had never prosecuted the murders and said, "It is our belief at this point that Preacher Killen was one of the masterminds of the Neshoba County killings.
 We're making progress in the case.
 All the troops are excited."
 Price died in an accident in 2001, which, according to Moore, "took a lot of wind out of our sails".
 In November 2002, Moore told the press that while his office had the desire to re-prosecute the murders, it was struggling to build a strong criminal case.
 By the end of the year the attorney general's office had suspended efforts to retry the case.

+Departure

 In February 2003 Moore announced that he would not seek reelection to his office or campaign for any other position, surprising his own staff and many state politicians.
 He declared his intention to enter private legal practice but left open the possibility of running for other offices such as governor or a U.S. Senate seat in the future.
 Moore was succeeded by Jim Hood as attorney general on January 8, 2004.
 Moore served as an early adviser for his successor.
 Hood and local prosecutors ultimately reopened the investigation into the Mississippi Burning case.